SueMottet/Pewlett-Hackard-Analysis/README.md

 * Tables for the data were created in the pgAdmin database and keys were set using Postgres SQL
 * Data was imported into the tables from the .csv files.
 * Queries were run looking ate retirement eligiblity and some analysis summary data tables were created and also exported to .csv files

 ### Technical Database Analysis of Employee Retirement
+Using the ERD and SQL queries create a retirement titles table that holds the current titles of current employees who were born between January 1, 1952 and December 31, 1955.
+Some employees have multiple titles due to promotions in the source data.
+1. Create sql and save it to a file
+2.

 ### Resources
 - Data Source: employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv